-Bev Kerr of Hound Sense is a Certified Master Trainer and Behaviour Specialist.
-Her goal is to share her insight and knowledge to help people understand their dogs better.
+Bev Kerr of Hound Sense is a Certified Master Trainer and Canine Behaviour Specialist who has been working with dogs and their humans for over 20 years.

 She is dedicated to helping people understand dogs.
 How they think, why they do what they do, how to communicate with them, changing their behaviour, how to bring out the best in them, their life stages.